bids-standard/stats-models/specification/walkthrough.md

 We can now specify the `Subject` level `Model`.
 Since our intent is to estimate the *mean* for each subject, we only need an intercept (`1`) in our model.
 We specify the `"Type"` to be `Meta`, which is a special type to identify fixed-effects models.

 Remember that we must specify `Contrasts` in order to produce outputs for the next `Node`.
-Here, we compute a simple identity identity contrast to pass forward the subject-evel estimates forward.
-Note that we specified the `Test` as `pass`, since we don't want to perform a t-test, but simply need pass forward parameter and variance estimates.
+Here, we compute a simple identity contrast to pass forward the subject-evel estimates forward.
+Note that we specified the `Test` as `pass`, since we don't want to perform a t-test, but simply need to compute and pass forward parameter and variance estimates.

 ```json
       "Model": {